🌎 🦘 ⛰️ 🧬

 Evidence 1: Fossils on Separated Continents

 One of the strongest lines of evidence for continental drift comes from fossils.
-Scientists discovered fossils of the same plant and animal species on continents that are today separated by thousands of miles of ocean.
-This is a puzzle that only makes sense if those continents were once connected.
+Scientists found fossils of the same plant and animal species on continents now separated by thousands of miles of ocean.
+The key question: how did the same organism end up on two different continents?

 🦎